AllenWLynch/twitter_sentiment_stream/README.md

 ## The App

-The App consists of four components:
+The App consists of three components:
-1. Python wrapper for twitter stream object
+1. **Python wrapper for twitter stream object**:
+   This wrapper spins up two parallel processes.
+One handles reading from the endpoint and managing timed backoffs due to stream errors.
+The other feeds tweets from a queue into a TCP socket.
+2. **Spark pipeline**:
-2. Spark pipeline.
-Interfaces with python wrapper through local TCP socket.
+   Interfaces with the wrapper through a local TCP socket.
+Recieves, processes, tokenizes, and classifies Tweets, then saves batches them to disk in a session directory.
-3. Saves result of pipeline to Apache Arrow intermediary.
-Arrow dataframe is called by dashboard on updates.
-4. Dash dashboard presents the collected data to the user with interactive plots.
+3. ***Dashboard**:
+   Data is loaded from session using pyarrow, then procesed and prsented for user on dashboard.